Credit Card Processing

 Most transactions — including any transaction that is face-to-face, and any transaction done over the phone or online if that is the only method of payment available — fall outside the definition of a convenience fee.
 CardFellow has an excellent guide to convenience fees, and the rules for these have not changed.

 However, a surcharge does not have to meet the requirements that a convenience fee does.
-Instead, it is applied to any credit card transaction as a cost of using that card.
+Instead, it applies to any credit card transaction as a cost of using that card.
 This applies to all four of the major card brands – Visa, Mastercard, Discover, and American Express.

-There are limits on what merchants can charge and conditions that merchants must meet in order to surcharge credit card transactions — the next part of this article will explore these in depth.
+There are limits on what businesses can charge and conditions that they must meet in order to surcharge credit card transactions — the next part of this article will explore these in depth.

 States Where Surcharging is Banned

-As of autumn 2022, there are only two states remaining where surcharging is explicitly prohibited: Connecticut and Massachusetts.
-If your business operates in either of those states, you may not charge credit card fees to your customers.
+As of 2025, there are four states that prohibit surcharging: California, Connecticut, Maine, and Massachusetts.
+If your business operates in any of those states, you may not charge credit card fees to your customers.

 On the other side of the coin, several states are considering or have pending legislation that would make surcharging illegal if passed.
 Those states include Hawaii, Illinois, New Jersey, and Rhode Island.
 Many experts believe it is unlikely that new bans on surcharges would actually go into effect due to successful court challenges to surcharging in other locations.

-If you do business in multiple states, you may surcharge credit card transactions only in states where it is permitted.
+If you do business in multiple states, you may only surcharge credit card transactions in the states that allow it.

 State-Specific Rules

 Several states have their own rules (or court challenges) surrounding credit card surcharging.
 We’ve included information on those states and their specifics below, but be aware that the legal landscape in these states may shift quickly.
-It’s a good idea to consult a business attorney prior to implementing a surcharge program if you’re in a state dealing with surcharging grey area such as those listed below.
+It’s a good idea to consult a business attorney or your state’s Attorney General prior to implementing a surcharge program if you’re in a state dealing with surcharging grey areas such as those listed below.

 California